nftchance/plug-types/README.md

 npm emporium init
 ```

-or you also have the option of creating the file yourself. `init` functionality is intended to enable the ability for build-time compilation to enable the ability to use this one configuration through each stack of your EIP-712 consuming protocol.
+or you also have the option of creating the file yourself. `init` functionality is intended to enable the ability for build-time compilation so that you can use this one configuration through each piece of EIP-712 consuming stack.

 ```typescript
 // path: ./emporium.config.ts